gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws_fargate/index.md

 - The container image needs to be able to accept an SSH connection through public-key authentication.
 This SSH connection is used by the Runner manager to send the build commands defined in the `gitlab-ci.yml` file to the container running on AWS Fargate.
-  Please notice the SSH keys will be automatically managed by the Fargate driver, but the container must be instrumented to receive the public key through the `SSH_PUBLIC_KEY` environment variable.
+  The SSH keys will be automatically managed by the Fargate driver, but the container must be instrumented to receive the public key through the `SSH_PUBLIC_KEY` environment variable.
 - Note that if you specify an image for a job using the `image:` keyword, it will be ignored